matuzo/matuzoat/src/blog/12-tips-for-more-accessible-react-apps-slides-react-finland-2019.md

 ![var React = require('react'); var ReactDOM = require('react-dom'); if (process.env.NODE_ENV !== 'production') { var axe = require('react-axe'); axe(React, ReactDOM, 1000); }](https://res.cloudinary.com/dp3mem7or/image/upload/v1549208913/articles/react-finland/accessible_react_apps.039.jpeg)

-There's a great tool called [React-Axe](https://github.com/dequelabs/react-axe).
+There’s a great tool called [React-Axe](https://github.com/dequelabs/react-axe).
 It uses the axe-core accessibility testing library.
 Results will show in the Chrome DevTools console.

 Call the exported function passing in the React and ReactDOM objects as well as a timing delay in milliseconds.
 Be sure to only run the module in your development environment.